 He is a member of the executive committee of the National Chicken Council’s board of directors and a former member of the U.S. Poultry and Egg Association.
 Donnie has a bachelor’s degree in business management from the University of Arkansas at Monticello.

-Dennis oversees the worldwide finance and accounting functions for Tyson Foods and represents the company on matters involving investors, banks, ratings agencies, auditors and other financial matters.
+Dennis oversees worldwide finance and accounting functions for Tyson Foods and represents the company on matters involving investors, banks, ratings agencies, auditors and other financial matters.
 Dennis, who has played an active role in many of Tyson Foods’ acquisitions, was appointed executive vice president and Chief Financial Officer in 2008.